What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 • Navigation/Safety

-The list of best gear for hiking is relatively short.
+The list of best stuff to bring hiking is relatively short.
 However, many Colorado hikes begin at high altitude which can bring a few surprises.
 Abrupt weather changes, wild animal encounters, steep elevations and altitude symptoms can surprise even the most experienced hiker.

-We break down each of the essential hiking gear items on our hiking checklist.
+We break down each of hiking list essentials on our hiking checklist.

 Rule of thumb: For short hikes within city limits, water, snacks and layers will suffice.
-Knowing what to bring on longer hikes could limit unexpected surprises and potential search and rescue situations.
+Knowing what to bring on a hike limits unexpected surprises and potential search and rescue situations.

 COMPRESSION SACK